Anna of Savoy: Later years

 In 1351, Anna left Constantinople for Thessaloniki.
 She held her own court in the city, issuing decrees in her name and even controlling a mint.
 She was the second Byzantine empress to hold court in Thessaloniki, following Irene of Montferrat.
 Her rule there lasted to about 1365.
+For some fourteen years she reigned as Empress in Thessalonica, retaining her titles of Augusta and Empress.